dtrckd/pymake/Readme.md

 ## Logic

-Once an experiments is designed, we deploy it using two script :
+Once an experiment is designed, we deploy it using two scripts :

 *  `zymake` to create the uniq experiment command for each of them.
 *  `pysinc` to parralelize the jobs.

 ### Usage
 ###### Zymake
-Script to create the path and command for a design of experiments:
+Script to create the path and command for a design of experiments :

 ###### Run experiments
     zymake runcmd EXPE_ID | parralle [opt]  # to make run a list of experience in parallel